Inscape Magazine

 the magazine the way Paulie taught me some years ago.
 The magazine was full.
 “Please don’t

-make me have to use it
+make me have to use it” I thought to myself

 I don’t want to cross that bridge, but the world isn’t kind.
 So I shouldn’t be either.
 I made